chrvadala/react-svg-pan-zoom/README.md

   - `onMouseDown` - handler for mousedown `fn(viewerEvent)`

 ## ViewerEvent attributes
 Your event handlers will be passed instances of `ViewerEvent`.
 It has some useful attributes (See below).
-If your purpose demands you to have  the original React event instance (`SyntheticEvent`), it is provided by `event.originalEvent.
+If your purpose demands you to have  the original React event instance (`SyntheticEvent`), it is provided by `event.originalEvent`.

   - `SyntheticEvent originalEvent` - The original React event
   - `SVGSVGElement SVGViewer` - Reference to SVGViewer